wyfcyx/osnotes/architecture/aarch64/aarch64-overview/trust-zone.md

 ## TrustZone in the processor

-EL0/1/2 can be in Secure/Non-secure state, we can use `SCR_EL3.NS` to control it; EL3 is always in Secure state
+EL0/1/2 can be in Secure/Non-secure state, we can use `SCR_EL3.NS`(Secure Configuration Register) to control it; EL3 is always in Secure state

 Secure state and exception levels: